facebook

 Complications of mononucleosis

-Although most people recover from mononucleosis without long-term consequences, this disease can have serious complications.
-One of them is enlarged spleen, which may be prone to rupture, a life-threatening condition.
+Although most people recover from mononucleosis without long-term consequences, the disease can have serious complications.
+One of them is an enlarged spleen, which can be prone to rupture, a life-threatening condition.
 Another possible complication is liver involvement, where mononucleosis can lead to hepatitis, or inflammation of the liver.

-In some cases, respiratory difficulties may also occur, as narrowing of the airways caused by swollen lymph nodes makes breathing difficult.
-These complications show how important it is to take mononucleosis seriously and to carefully monitor your health during the illness.
+In some cases, respiratory problems may also occur, where narrowing of the airways caused by swollen lymph nodes makes breathing difficult.
+These complications highlight the importance of taking mononucleosis seriously and carefully monitoring your health during the illness.

 Try our natural products